-Zoey, who lives in Asheville, suffers from PTSD which was diagnosed after her honorable discharge from the US Army.
+Zoey, a Virginia resident, suffers from PTSD which was diagnosed after her honorable discharge from the US Army.
 She has a service dog named Alpha who is trained to provide deep pressure therapy, anxiety alerts, and awaken Zoey from night terrors.

 In the summer of 2022, Zoey and Alpha traveled through North Carolina on their way to the coast for a job interview.
-She had a reservation at The Lodge, a motel near the beach and arrived at 10:00pm.
+She had a reservation at The Lodge.
 Zoey, with Alpha, entered the lobby and went to the front desk.
-She was greeted by the desk clerk who, after seeing Alpha, told her "No dogs allowed, its policy."
+She was rudely greeted by the desk clerk who told her "No dogs allowed, its policy."

 Zoey explained that Alpha was a service dog, and thus no different than a cane or a wheelchair.
-Zoey also asked the desk clerk to look at the "Service Dog" vest affixed to
+Zoey also asked the desk clerk to look at the "Service Dog" vest affixed to Alpha's back.

-Alpha's back.
 The desk clerk said the vest doesn't matter, and that she needed to show her North Carolina registration of the animal as a service dog.
-Zoey explained that she had no such registration, but that she had a disability, and Alpha provided therapy and was trained to alert her of an oncoming severe anxiety attack.
-Zoey was told that without a valid NC state service dog registration she could only stay if she removed the pet from the premises.
-Further, violation of the hotel's no pet policy, or of any other hotel policy, would result in cancelation of her stay and require her to leave the premises, and if she did not comply after being told to leave, the police would be called to remove her for trespassing.
-Because it was after hours, Zoey was fearful that she would not find another hotel room elsewhere to accommodate her and Alpha, so she decided to sleep in her car for the night.
+Zoey had no such registration because she lived in Virginia.
+Zoey was told to leave the premises or the police would be called.
+Zoey left, and fearful that she would not find any rooms anywhere, slept in her car.

-In regard to The Lodge's policy prohibiting dogs on the premises which of the following is correct:
+In regard to The Lodge's policy prohibiting dogs on the premises: